Attorney General’s Civil Regional A Panel – 2010 – date

 Christopher will advise and act, both for beneficiaries and executors, in claims across the whole range of disputed wills (including disputes as to testamentary capacity and undue influence,) and claims (for both claimants and defendants) under the Inheritance (Provision for Family and Dependents) Act 1975.

-Christopher advises and acts in the range of matters which belong in the Business and Property Court, and especially disputes involving rights of way and boundaries, tenancies, mortgages, professional negligence (especially solicitors), fraud, and breach of fiduciary duties.
+Christopher advises and acts in the range of matters which belong in the Business and Property Court, the Property Chamber, and the Lands Chamber of the Upper Tribunal, and especially disputes involving land registration, the enforcement, discharge and modification of restrictive covenants (especially those relating to the preservation of views and overlooking), rights of way and boundaries, tenancies, mortgages, professional negligence (especially solicitors), fraud, and breach of fiduciary duties.
+He is a fee-paid Judge of the Land Registration Division of the Property Chamber of the First-Tier Tribunal.

 Christopher accepts instructions to act as a mediator.
 He is an accredited mediator (Centre for Effective Dispute Resolution) and an associate member of the Association of Northern Mediators.
 He has considerable experience of representing clients in mediations.